 Zoos must be compassionate and demonstrate a fundamental commitment to being patient-centered” [BM15].
 This means that us, visitors, need to switch our attitude from one of a passive consumer to one of active empathy and compassion [RN16].

 Help captive animals & observe this code of conduct when visiting them!

-⏸ Let’s pause for a moment so that we enter this zoo or sanctuary in an empathic, compassionate state of mind.
+⏸ Let’s pause for a moment so that we enter this zoo or sanctuary in an empathic, humble state of mind.
 How can we do that?
 Close your eyes and take a mental step into this world.
 Try to be this animal.
 Imagine yourself in that enclosure for your entire life.
-Also think about the conditions you would want as an ideal environment for yourself.
-Let that sink in… and then observe… Would you be content with what you see?… Doing this little exercise should help getting you in a mental state appropriate for the visit.
+Also, think about the conditions you would want as an ideal environment for yourself.
+Let that sink in… and then observe… Would you be content with what you see?… Doing this little exercise should you help getting into a mental state appropriate for the visit.

-Empathy, Humility, Respect constitute the backbone values of all our etiquettes.
-Here are a few concrete and important rules for maximizing both your experience and the quality of life of the wild patients of any facility that exhibits captive wildlife…
+Knowing is Caring: Learn before you go.
+Follow this simple and important code of conduct for maximizing both your experience and the quality of life of the wild patients of any facility that exhibits captive wildlife…

 Admire quietly, respectfully without exuberance…

 Use a Quiet Voice

 It’s exciting to see these gorgeous animals and to see children being excited about them.
 But visitor noise has been proven to be a welfare issue.
 Talk instead using a very quiet/soothing voice.

 Our voice has raised in intensity in the past decades (as the result of louder human environments) and is detrimental to the health and behavior of animals.
 This has a distressing impact on the animals in captivity and has proven to be correlated with aggressive behavior, heightened vigilance states, and generally increased discomfort and stress ([MK07],[QS14]).